zeljkoobrenovic/grounded-architecture/_posts/2022-07-13-human-decisions.md

 ### Emotions and Grief

 Indecisiveness also loves to rear its head when emotions are involved, especially when all options are as appealing as a soggy sandwich.
-When faced with **undesirable choices**, the practical move is to pick the least bad option.
-After thoroughly evaluating your choices and identifying the least awful one, it's time to bite the bullet and make the call.
+When faced with **undesirable choices**, the practical move is to pick the **least bad option.** After thoroughly evaluating your choices and identifying the least awful one, it's time to bite the bullet and make the call.

-People often get tangled in a web of grief or frustration when stuck with lousy options, hoping for a miracle solution that'll never come.
+People often get tangled in a web of **grief or frustration** when stuck with lousy options, hoping for a miracle solution that'll never come.
 It's like searching for unicorns in a petting zoo.
 Once it's clear that no better options will appear, it takes courage to move forward with the least terrible choice.

 <br>
 ## Intuition

 Human intuition plays a vital role in decision-making.
 Robert Glass provided one of the best definitions of intuitions, describing it as a function of our mind that allows it to access **a rich fund of historically gleaned information** we are not necessarily aware we possess by **a method we do not understand** ([Glass, 2006; page 125)](https://www.amazon.com/Software-Creativity-2-0-Robert-Glass/dp/0977213315).
-Our unawareness of such knowledge does not mean we cannot use it.
+But oOur unawareness of such knowledge does not mean we cannot use it.

 One of the main advantages of intuition in decision-making is that accessing it is a rapid process, making intuitive decisions straightforward.
 Intuition is particularly useful for low-value decisions with low stakes, and a quick resolution is preferable.
 As we'll explore in future discussions on prioritization and decisiveness, seeking perfection in every decision is impractical due to limited time and energy.
 Therefore, it's essential to choose where to focus your efforts.